 - Everyone else must turn slightly towards the two of you.
 Example: Have the moms on each side?
 They both need to be slightly towards the both of you.

 - You and your I Do Crew will need bouquets during this time, if applicable.

 - This may be weird, but everyone must be touching one way of another and stacked is even better.

 - Hands must be doing something.
 Example: Males with one hand in pocket, mother and daughter holding hands, holding bouquet together, etc. All hands most have an end game!

-- Let people tuck their shoe under your dress instead of making a space to avoid them stepping on it.
+- Let people tuck their shoes under your dress instead of making a space to avoid them stepping on it.
 This helps with closeness.
 Nobody will believe you love each other if you are 24 inches apart.

-- Purses, phones or anything in pockets need to be out and on the side.
+- Purses, phones or anything in pockets needs to be out and on the side.
 Set it behind you, put it in your back pocket or give it to a trusty person.
 Whatever you do, do not have them in your pocket.

 - For a group of 10 people or more, taller people go in the back.

 - Keep those eyes on the camera!
 If there are no wandering eyes, things will go faster.
 You will have 3-10 pictures taken per group to make sure we have a full-body, a close-up and a vertical.
 Plus, that way we make sure everyone’s eyes are open.